Coal in Poland

-As of 2020, coal powered 74% of Poland's electricity generation.
+In 2023 over 60% of Poland's electricity was generated from coal.
 However extraction is becoming increasingly difficult and expensive, and has become uncompetitive against Russian imports, which are cheaper and of higher quality.
 The industry now relies on government subsidies, taking nearly all of the annual €1.6 billion government energy sector support.
 In September 2020, the government and mining union agreed a plan to phase out coal by 2049, but this has been criticised by environmentalists as too late to be compatible with the Paris Agreement to limit climate change.

 As of early 2022, Poland imported roughly a fifth of its coal, with 75% of these imports coming from Russia.
 In late March 2022, Poland's government announced that it would ban Russian coal imports due to the 2022 Russian invasion of Ukraine, with imports from Russia to cease entirely by April or May 2022.
-The effectiveness of this decision has been questioned as any trade ban would be likely to contravene EU rules because the vast majority of Russian coal is imported by private companies.
+The effectiveness of this decision has been questioned as any trade ban would be likely to contravene European Union (EU) rules because the vast majority of Russian coal is imported by private companies.
 The Polish government has not outlined plans on how it will replace Russian imports (which stood at 8.3 mln tons or around 66% of all coal imported to Poland in 2021) or deal with reduced coal supply.
 Russia's Ministry of Energy expressed doubt that Poland would be able to rapidly replace Russian coal.

-Impact on health
+Coal policy

+Poland's coal policy, under the Energy Policy of Poland 2040 (EPP2040), aims to reduce coal use while maintaining economic stability in impacted regions.
+This includes decreasing coal's share in electricity from 68.5% in 2020 to 11–56% by 2040, influenced by European Union Emissions Trading System (ETS) prices.
+The strategy promotes gas, renewable, and nuclear energy, and seeks to phase out coal in heating by 2030 in urban areas and by 2040 in rural areas, with an exemption for "smokeless" coal, which is processed to reduce pollution and is allowed through 2040 to support domestic coal demand while mitigating air pollution.

+As part of implementing these strategies, major utilities like PGE SA and Tauron Polska Energia SA are planning a carve-out of their coal-fired power plants into a separate entity by 2025.
+This move is crucial for these companies to reduce their direct exposure to coal, enabling them to regain access to financial markets and to fund further investments in renewable energy and other sustainable technologies.

+The EU Just Transition Fund, with a EUR 17.5 billion budget, is expected to allocate EUR 3.5 billion to Poland to aid the transition.
+A 2021 agreement with coal trade unions plans the gradual closure of hard coal mines by 2049.